AathifMahir/MauiIcons/src/MauiIcons.FontAwesome/ReadMe.txt

 Initializing

-In order to use the .NET MAUI Icons - Segoe Fluent you need to call the extension method in your `MauiProgram.cs` file as follows:
+In order to use the .NET MAUI Icons - FontAwesome you need to call the extension method in your `MauiProgram.cs` file as follows:

-using MauiIcons.SegoeFluent;
+using MauiIcons.FontAwesome;

 public static MauiApp CreateMauiApp()
 {
     var builder = MauiApp.CreateBuilder();

-    // Initialise the .Net Maui Icons - Segoe Fluent builder.UseMauiApp<App>().UseSegoeFluentMauiIcons();
+    // Initialise the .Net Maui Icons - FontAwesome builder.UseMauiApp<App>().UseFontAwesomeMauiIcons();
 }

 Usage